 Hemp vs Marijuana: Why do People Confuse the Two?

-Nevertheless, marijuana belongs to both the indica and sativa family while hemp only belongs to sativa.
+Nevertheless, marijuana belongs to both the indica and Sativa families, while hemp only belongs to Sativa.
 This means that they may have identical appearances.

 Most people acknowledge that hemp is synonymous with marijuana since they are from the same family.
 Regardless, the two belong to the same family but are of different subspecies.